zitrusfrisch/HTML-StarterKit/readme.md

 ## Version-Log

+#### Version v3.5 (06.10.2016)
++ Exchanged color map with a set of color variables
++ Cells within a guttered grid now have a bottom margin
++ Minor fixes and enhancements

 #### Version v3.4 (22.04.2016)
 + **New grid system**!
 Control width of cols for each breakpoint with CSS classes
 + Added CSS classes add margin-bottom to elements